COMP90054-2024s1/a3-template/Splendor/splendor.md

 ### Changes

 We have made a few **alterations** to these rules for computational reasons:
-* A golden token is considerred as a special gem with the colour of yellow.
+* A golden token is considered as a special gem with the colour of yellow.

+* Reserve action can only reserve cards from the table for simplicity.

 * Cards are replaced at the end of each turn, not immediately.
 This functionally doesn't change anything aside from a rare edge case: if an agent, possessing 10 gems, reserves a card along with a wild (yellow gem), they need to return 1 gem of their choice by the end of their turn.
 Their choice may benefit from knowledge of the newly revealed card.
 I didn't deem this a substantial enough mechanic to warrant inclusion at the cost of added complexity and computation time.